 - The Personal Data Sheet includes pertinent biographical information and professional experience.

 3. Write a statement of purpose, usually around 500 words, in which you summarize your professional goals, including career objectives, research interests, your motivation for advanced graduate work and other pertinent information.

-4. Submit at least three letters of recommendation.
+5. Submit at least two letters of recommendation.

 - The letters should attest to your professional competence, academic preparation and potential for graduate work.